openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

-Note that in addition to the command-line options just listed, a test may contain tags such as `@requires` and `@modules` that determine whether or not a test should be run on any particular system.
+Note that in addition to the command-line options just listed, a test may contain tags such as `@requires` and `@modules` that determine whether a test should be run on any particular system.

 ### How do I specify the JDK to use?